liamhieuvu/blogs-on-hashnode/cl844naf202fpr2nv245b2j9g.md

 Traits in Rust are like interfaces in other languages.
 We can specify placeholder functions in traits or even define default implementation for them.
 To implement traits for struct, use `impl {trait} for {struct}`.
 We can override default implementation too.

 Derive macros is the code that generate Rust code.
-Rust exports some useful traits and its implementation for us, e.g. `Copy`, `Clone`, `Debug, etc.
+Rust exports some useful traits and its implementation for us, e.g. `Copy`, `Clone`, `Debug, etc. With `Copy` implementation, struct assignments are not moved to the new owner anymore.
+However, the `Copy` trait can be applied only for structs with all fields implementing `Copy`.

 ![traits-and-derive.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663304658937/ee6U_EZ1j.png align="left")